BuongiornoTexas/rsrtools/README.rst

        ~/Documents/RS_Stuff
        ~/Documents/RS_Stuff/Env
        ~/Documents/RS_Stuff/Working

+I will continue to use these directory paths for the remainder of this document.
+Please adjust your paths to reflect your own set up.

 * Set up a python virtual environment for rsrtools and install the package via pip.
 If you are unfamiliar with python, follow these steps: